GC100 and Investor Group

 The Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013.

 Practical Law provides legal and secretariat support to the GC100 and Investor Group.
-To submit feedback on the guidance, please contact Lucy Ryland at Practical Law.
+To submit feedback on the guidance, please contact Caroline Pearce at Practical Law.